Hi Dhruvam, Tell us something about yourself?

-I was born in a middle-class family in a small town named Jamnagar (Gujarat) in the year 1986 on 7th Aug.
-Three months after birth, we shifted to Ahmadabad and I was brought up there.
+I was born in a middle-class family in a small town named Jamnagar (Gujarat).
+3 months after my birth, we shifted to Ahmedabad and I was brought up there.
 My childhood was fully surrounded with Indian music, as my father was fond of singing and playing harmonium.

 As per my parents, I was very calm, full of patience, a good observer and full of deep understanding.
 On the other hand, I was very shy in nature and full of fear while interacting with someone (except my own family members).
 Something which I was loving at that time was playing around car & truck toys.
 I used to spend hours playing with them and I didn’t even need any company.
 When I grew up, playing cricket was something which I started liking and helped me groomed well to connect with people around.
 My society had very limited left-handed batsman during my time and I was one of them, which gave me the advantage to get select in the team.

 Coming back to the present day, my father is a retired Govt.
 Bank employee, my mother is a housewife, brother is a Graphic designer & painter and my sister completed her Comm.
 Graduation.
 My brother and sister, both have disabilities in terms of hearing and speaking.
 My wife is an architect and I have a kid who is 3 years old now.